YAML configuration

 ✅ Deployment completed in 42s

-Pystrano automates the SSH deployment steps you would otherwise keep in shell notes: prepare a server, create timestamped releases, install dependencies, run Django management commands, update the active release, and restart the app service.
+Pystrano automates the SSH deployment steps you would otherwise keep in shell notes: prepare a server, create timestamped releases, install dependencies, run framework steps, update the active release, and restart the app service.

 Keep common defaults and server overrides in